ravindercitixsys/iVendNext-Demostack-Restore-Guide/README.md

 ![image](https://github.com/user-attachments/assets/1d77a8b0-5488-4ebf-9e8b-06f1e357aa8f)

-## Step 6: Final Step: Migrate the Site
+## Step 6: Final Step — Migrate the Site and Start the Bench
+### 6.1 Run Database Migration
-Run the migration command to ensure the database schema and patches are up-to-date:
+This step ensures that the database schema is updated and all patches are applied:

     bench --site dev.ravinder.localhost migrate

+### 6.2 Start the Frappe Bench
-Now Start Frappe bench
+Now start your bench server:

     bench start